 Every step that I’ve taken on my personal journey comes together in an authentic, unique and professional way of communicating in groups and on a one-to-one basis.

-Yoga and Meditation transformed my life.
-They taught me techniques for managing stress and truly pointed me in the direction of inner peace.
-Teaching yoga and meditation are the best ways I’ve found to help people heal and positively transform.
-I ran my own Yoga studio from 2009 to 2016 and I continue to teach classes.
+I’ve now been practicing Yoga and Meditation for half of my lifetime.
+These transformational practices have taught me techniques for managing stress, and have truly pointed me in the direction of inner peace.
+Teaching yoga and meditation are some of the best ways I’ve found to help people heal and positively transform.
+I ran my own Yoga studio from 2009 to 2016 and I continue to teach adult classes.
 I’ve been the Yoga Teacher at Cà Delle Ore, a Drug and Alcohol Rehabilitation Community for young men, since 2009.

 Life, Work , Love